 Do you accept insurance?

-I do not currently accept any insurance.
-I am able to give you a receipt for your payment with the appropriate billing codes so that you may submit the paperwork to your insurance company for reimbursement.
+We do not currently accept any insurance in our practice.
+We are able to give you a receipt for your payment with the appropriate billing codes so that you may submit the paperwork to your insurance company for reimbursement.
 Typically insurance companies will reimburse you for 50%-80% of your out-of-pocket costs for services that are considered out-of-network.
 Please contact your insurance company to review your specific policy.

 Where are you located?

-My office is on the 1st floor at 75 Chestnut Street, the same building occupied by Nationwide Insurance.
+Our offices are on the 1st floor at 75 Chestnut Street, the same building occupied by Nationwide Insurance.
 If you are looking at the front of the building, go in the door in the left.
-Once inside, go to your right, down the hall and my office is at the end of the hall.
-There is a sign that says “Transcendent Counseling and Consulting” and my name on it.
+Once inside, go to your right, down the hall.
+The first door on your right is Pete’s office and Jeanette’s office is at the end of the next hall.
+We both have signs on our doors with our names listed.

 Oneonta is a small area, how can I be sure that my counseling will be kept confidential?

-I have worked in human services in the Oneonta area for over 12 years.
-During that time I have stuck to the same personal practices regarding confidentiality regarding any client I have worked with.
+We have both worked in human services in the Oneonta area for over 12 years.
+During that time we have stuck to the same personal practices regarding confidentiality regarding any client we have worked with.
 Everything regarding you and the services you are seeking is confidential including when you call just to ask a question as a “potential” client.
-I live in the area and when I see people out and about that I have worked with over the years, I never say hi first.
-I’m not being rude, I’m protecting their right to privacy.
-If an individual says hi, I’m happy to wave back.
-I will never discuss your private information or situation in public even if the conversation is initiated by you.
+We live in the area and when we see people out and about that we have worked with over the years, we never say hi first.
+We aren’t being rude, we are protecting their right to privacy.
+If an individual says hi, we are happy to wave back.
+We will never discuss your private information or situation in public even if the conversation is initiated by you.

 What if I’m interested in individual counseling and it’s not for addictions or sex therapy?

-I serve individuals as well as couples and I treat a variety of presenting concerns.
-Please reach out so that we can discuss what is bringing you in to therapy right now and I can refer to you another therapist if I’m not the best match based on what you’d like to work on.
+We serve individuals as well as couples and treat a variety of presenting concerns.
+Feel free to check out our ‘about’ pages on the website to see the range of issues we each have experience treating.
+Please reach out so that we can discuss what is bringing you in to therapy right now and we can refer to you another therapist if we’re not the best match based on what you’d like to work on.